 Do this and you will be surprised how well-received this approach will be.
 Many neighbors who love their community will want to help you find a home for your buyer client.

-Door Knocking for Real Estate in 2022: Will It Still Work? (+ Tips & Scripts)
+Door Knocking for Real Estate: Does It Still Work? (+ Tips & Scripts)

 6. Trade Your Buyer’s Contingent Property With a Flip